Drangarnir sea arch

 • No face mask requirement

-How to get to the Faroe Islands during COVID-19
+How to get to the Faroe Islands Post COVID-19

 Alternatively, you can get to the Faroe Islands from Keflavík airport in Iceland.
-Flights from Iceland to the Faroe Islands are on schedule on Fridays and Mondays.
-There is a third weekly flight from Iceland to the Faroe Islands on Wednesdays from early April and throughout September.
+Flights from Iceland to the Faroe Islands are on schedule most of the year.

-There are three airline companies flying to the Faroe Islands.
+There are four airline companies flying to the Faroe Islands.
 You can take Scandinavian Airlines from Copenhagen to Vagar airport and Atlantic Airways operates a daily direct route to the Faroe Islands from Copenhagen.
-There are less frequent flights from other airports in Europe too among them flights from Bergen with the airline company Widerøe.
+There are less frequent flights from other airports in Europe too.
+Among them flights from Bergen with the airline company Widerøe.
+Moreover, Icelandair operates a route from Iceland to the Faroe Islands.

 What if COVID-19 Affects my Travel Booking?

-Guide to Faroe Islands is proud to let you know that all refund requests for COVID-19 related cancellations to date have been honored.
-We honor our cancellation policy fully.
+Guide to Faroe Islands is proud to let you know that all refund requests for COVID-19 related cancellations to date have been honoured.
+We honour our cancellation policy fully.

 Travel to the Faroe Islands After COVID-19